AdobeDocs/experience-manager-learn.en/help/forms/document-services/output-and-forms-services-article-develop.md

 [Download and install the package using the AEM package manager](assets/outputandformsservice.zip)

 **After you install the package you will have to whitelist the following URLs in Adobe Granite CSRF Filter.**

 1. Please follow the steps mentioned below to whitelist the paths mentioned above.
 1. [Login to configMgr](http://localhost:4502/system/console/configMgr)
 1. Search for Adobe Granite CSRF Filter
 1. Add the following 3 paths in the excluded sections and save
-1. /content/AemFormsSamples/  mergedata
+1. /content/AemFormsSamples/mergedata
-1. /content/AemFormsSamples/  exportdata
+1. /content/AemFormsSamples/exportdata
-1. /content/AemFormsSamples/  outputservice
+1. /content/AemFormsSamples/outputservice
 1. Search for "Sling Referrer filter"
 1. Check the "Allow Empty" check box.
 (This setting should be for testing purposes only) There are a number of ways to test the sample code.
-The quickest and easiest is to use Postman chrome plugin.
+The quickest and easiest is to use Postman app.
 Postman allows you to make POST requests to your server.
+Install Postman app on your system.
-Install Postman chrome plugin.
-Launch the plugin and enter the following URL to test the export data API
+Launch the app and enter the following URL to test the export data API

 Make sure you have selected "POST" from the drop down list http://localhost:4502/content/AemFormsSamples/exportdata.html Make sure you specify "Authorization" as "Basic Auth".
 Specify the AEM Server username and password